byhow/matters-forum/proposal.md

   - /newest, /trend (by comment count)

 Project Architecture

 - auth: no protected route, just need to connect wallet to comment
   - also show posts that the connected wallet user has (fake login)
 - db: postgres on supabase + drizzle
 - cache: vercel kv + upstash rate-limit lib
 - web3 layer:
 - ipfs: helia, kind of the only option here
-- payment? if any
 - ui: tailwind shadcn + lucide
+- log: axiom

 3/21
 Ran into some crazy vercel issue that doesn't emit any logs and unable to find package.json.
 I have to remove all the api routes + purge node cache at this moment to fix it, but it happens on and off for no reasons.

 3/23
 Remaining TODOs:

 - [x] queryselect the `<h1>` tag of the html and populate them
 - [x] add search - TODO: needs to index title, which cant do in public gateway
 - [x] cron to insert logs